anshika714/CS50/README.md

-This repository contains my solutions to problem sets from the [ CS50: Introduction to Computer Science ] (https://cs50.harvard.edu/x/) corse by Harvard University.
+This repository contains my solutions to problem sets from the [ CS50: Introduction to Computer Science ] (https://cs50.harvard.edu/x/) course by Harvard University.